-Operating Temperature Range 0°C to +70°C
+Operating Temperature Range 0°C to + 70°C

-Storage Temperature Range. - 55°C to 125°C
+Storage Temperature Range -55°C to 125°C

 Positive Voltage on any Pin,

 with respect to ground + 8.0V

 Negative Voltage on any Pin,

-and the second second second second second A AV /
+with respect to ground - 0.3V

 Stresses above those listed may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or at any other condition above those indicated in the operational sections of this specification is not implied.
 NOTE: When powering this device from laboratory or system power supplies, it is important that the Absolute Maximum Ratings not be exceeded or device failure can result.
 Some power supplies exhibit voltage spikes or "glitches" on their outputs when the AC power is switched on and off.
 In addition, voltage transients on the AC power line may appear on the DC output.
 If this possibility exists it is suggested that a clamp circuit be used.